 Program

-- In January/February of intern year, the resident research director will meet with the intern class.
-At this meeting, the specifics of the research timetable will be discussed.
-A list of potential mentors with their research interests will be distributed.
+• In January/February of intern year, the specifics of the research timetable will be discussed and a list of potential research mentors will be reviewed.

 To learn more, please see